Lucid Recording Sciences - Phoenix Arizona's premium On-Location Recording Service

 Methods

-Lucid uses a single pair of matched microphones strategically placed to capture the sound of the performers with the right balance of 'ambience' from the hall.
-Traditionally, the ORTF arrangement (mics spaced at the width of the human head, and angled 110 degrees apart) is used, as it provides excellent results on both headphones and loudspeakers.
-An AEA SMP-17 microphone positioner is used to ensure proper alignment for the best sound.
+In almost all of Lucid's recordings, we start with the Stereo Pair.
+This pair of microphones is strategically placed to capture the sound of the performers with the right balance of 'ambience' from the hall.
+Most of the time, Lucid uses either the ORTF arrangement (directional cardioid mics spaced at the width of the human head, and angled 110 degrees apart) or the Jecklin Disk arrangement (omnidirectional mics spaced at the width of the human head and separated by an absorptive acoustic baffle).
+Both of these approaches provide excellent results on both headphones and loudspeakers.
+Other approaches include XY, AB, and spaced pair.

 Surround Sound

-Soundfield ST-250 Surround Sound B-Format MicrophoneLucid has one of the incredible Soundfield ST-250 "B Format" surround sound microphones that allows us to capture sound from all directions onto 4 separate tracks.
+Our surround recordings are variations on the Ambience and Spot Mic'd recordings described above.
+However, we utilize the house microphones to capture the natural ambience of the venue, including audience applause, etc., and route this microphones to the side and rear channels.
+For spot mics where artificial reverb is added, we create realistic artificial reverb to provide the spotted source with realistic surround sound as if it was in the same venue.
+For our house surround ambience microphones, we often use our incredible Soundfield ST-250 "B Format" surround sound microphones place in the house.
+This microphone allows us to capture sound from all directions onto 4 separate tracks.
 The 4 recorded tracks from the B-format microphone are run through special software during post-production that allows us to create numerous 'virtual' microphones from this single B-format set of tracks.
-For example, we can create any of the following mic types: Omni, Cardioid, Hyper Cardiod, Figure of 8, or any other pattern in-between.
 We can aim the directional 'virtual' mics in any direction in three dimensions, front to back, left to right, and up to down.
-We can create special microphone sets, such as an XY set of Cardioids or Figure 8's.
-We can create sets of mics optimized for Dolby Digital surround sound.
-Or we can create an XY set pointing back into the audience for hall ambience, for applause, or to pick up an antiphonal organ rank or choir.
 The possibilities are endless, and the decisions don't have to be made until after the recording.

 Multi-Track